koso-app/KosoRx5-Android/README.md

 Navigation info, Send from App to Rx5, at least one transaction per 10 seconds.

-In the navigation function, App should take responsibility of calculating the navigation info, and send the direction info to the RX5 at every location updated.
+In the navigation function, App should take responsibility of calculating the navigation info, then send the direction result to the RX5 at every location updated.
 You are able to write a NaviInfoCommand using Rx5Handler.rx5!!.write() method.

 *Navigation info data model*